dockstore/dockstore/README.md

 2. Release from the tag into artifactory (you may need permissions) `mvn release:perform`
 3. Merge to master if this is a stable release `git checkout master; git merge <your tag here>`

+Special note: If a test is failing during perform, but did not fail during prepare or Travis-CI builds, you may have a non-deterministic error.
+Skip tests during a release with `mvn release:perform -Darguments="-DskipTests"`

+After the release to Artifactory, document the release on GitHub via the Releases page.
+Take a look at commits since the last release and closed pull requests for information on what goes into the changelog.
+Also attach the newly created Dockstore script.

-### How to perform a Maven release for an Unstable Release
+### How to perform a Maven release for an Stable Release

 This is for release versions that have been released to production.